nubificus/cloud-native-iot/docs/getting-started/prerequisites.md

 ## 1. Hardware Requirements

-- **IoT Device**
+## IoT Device
-  - ESP32 / ESP32-S2 / ESP32-S3 dev board
+**ESP32 / ESP32-S2 / ESP32-S3**
-  - We have tested the following devices: [Supported Microcontroller List](https://github.com/nubificus/wiki/blob/main/infrastructure/microcontroller_nodes.md).
+We have tested the following device types:
+- ESP32-C6
+- ESP32-S2R2
+- ESP32-S3
+- ESP32-D0WD-V3

-  - *Note: - *Note: Use of other compatible boards is supported but not formally validated.\*
+*Note: Use of other compatible boards is supported but not formally validated.*

 - **Control Plane Node**
   - x86_64 VM or bare-metal
   - 2 vCPU, 4 GB RAM (min)